-Can something like an existing notion of focus, say that of ?, cover the way in which the newness or unpredictability of material relates to accenting, or is something else needed in addition to standard focus?
+Can something like an existing notion of focus, say that of Rooth (1992), cover the way in which the newness or unpredictability of material relates to accenting, or is something else needed in addition to standard focus?
 We can divide scholars who've provided answers to that question into two camps, lumpers and splitters.
-Lumpers include ? and ?: both Rooth and Buring claim that if the notion of focus is spelt out properly, then the theory of accent will not need to make any further reference to newness of information. ?? and ? are examples of splitters, presenting explanations of accenting which make separate reference to a standard notion of focus, and to newness or givenness of information.
-Below, we present data that invalidates a few details of Selkirk's approach, but that confirms her basic premise - that a two-pronged approach to the phenomenon is required.2
+Lumpers include Rooth 2010 and Büring 2008: both Rooth and Büring claim that if the notion of focus is spelt out properly, then the theory of accent will not need to make any further reference to newness of information.
+Selkirk (2002, 2007) and Beaver et al. (2007) are examples of splitters, presenting explanations of accenting which make separate reference to a standard notion of focus, and to newness or givenness of information.
+Below, we present data that invalidates a few details of Selkirk's approach, but that confirms her basic premise - that a two-pronged approach to the phenomenon is required.

-1This is not to claim that in Hungarian or Catalan information structure is marked only via syntactic position.
+&lt;sup>1This is not to claim that in Hungarian or Catalan information structure is marked only via syntactic position.
 Hungarian, for example, is well-known to have (post-verbal) prosodic foci in addition to the better studied (preverbal) positional focus.

 The crucial examples, for Selkirk's two factor account and the rival onefactor accounts alike, have to do with phenomena that we will collectively label secondary accent, and which include what has been widely discussed under the heading second-occurrence focus.
-Secondary accent is what happens when (i) a group of words form a single intonational unit (in simple cases, an entire sentence), (ii) one word is the most prominent, and carries a so-called nuclear accent, which we could also term the primary phrasal stress, but (iii) there is at least one more word which while less prominent that the one which carries primary phrasal stress, is nonetheless more acoustically prominent than the remaining words in the sentence.
-What is standardly termed second-occurrence focus involves secondary accent falling on a focused word or phrase - as in the classic example (1), adapted from $?.^3$ It has been considered especially puzzling because foci almost always bear primary accent, and describing the precise conditions under which it occurs is a major goal for modern theories of focus prosody.
+Secondary accent is what happens when (i) a group of words form a single intonational unit (in simple cases, an entire sentence), (ii) one word is the most prominent, and carries a so-called nuclear accent, which we could also term the primary phrasal stress, but (iii) there is at least one more word which while less prominent than the one which carries primary phrasal stress, is nonetheless more acoustically prominent than the remaining words in the sentence.
+What is standardly termed second-occurrence focus involves secondary accent falling on a focused word or phrase - as in the classic example (1), adapted from Partee (1999).
+It has been considered especially puzzling because foci almost always bear primary accent, and describing the precise conditions under which it occurs is a major goal for modern theories of focus prosody.